 - Environmental Friendliness: Since the only chemical used in hydro-jetting is water, hydro-jetting is one of the most environmentally-friendly drain cleaning methods around.

-- Extreme Efficiency: As we described earlier since water doesn’t compress, the extreme pressures utilized translate directly into greater cleaning power.
+- Extreme Efficiency: As we described earlier, since water doesn’t compress, the intense pressures utilized translate directly into higher cleaning power.
 In fact, hydro-jetting is so powerful that it can cut away tree roots from inside your drain lines, with water alone!

 Cons of Hydro-Jetting Include:Unfortunately, just like with anything else, hydro-jetting isn’t perfect.
 There are a few cons to consider when thinking about hiring us for the service.
 Some of the cons of hydro-jetting include:

 - Older drain lines are sometimes too weak to handle the extreme pressures and forces involved in hydro-jetting.

 - Hydro-jetting can’t magically repair busted drain and sewer lines (for example, bellied sewer lines will only get worse if you hydro-jet them).